 Parent Café is an informal client-directed parent support group held over lunch providing parents and caregivers an opportunity to discuss topics such as self care, personal health, coping skills, parenting skills and more.

 We don’t have a lot – but we’re willing to share.
 Client families in critical need of emergency assistance for formula, food or diapers can turn to the Family Help Center.

 When Family Help Center cannot help directly, we use our thorough knowledge of community resources to make referrals to other helping hands.
 We “link” families to appropriate resources and agencies.
 Special needs evaluations and assessments are also arranged and monitored by our social workers.

-Family Help Center staff can provide assistance with transportation using bus tokens and staff may provide transportation to appointments, group, etc. as necessary on a case by case basis.
+Family Help Center staff can provide assistance with transportation using bus passes and staff may provide transportation to appointments, group, etc. as necessary on a case by case basis.